cern-eos/eos/doc/configuration/groupbalancer.rst

 to be picked for transfer.
 The ``file_attempts`` is the number of attempts the random picker will use to try to find a file within those sizes.
 For really sparse file systems, where the probability of finding a file within the size might be lower, it is possible to tweak this number.
-The number of concurrent transfers to schedule is defined via the **groupbalancer.ntx** space
+The number of concurrent transfers to schedule is defined via the **groupbalancer.ntx** space variable, this is the number of transfers in every cycle of groupbalancer scheduling, which is every 10s.
+Hence it is recommended to set a min value in the hundreds or around 1000 (and watch the progress occasionally with eos io stat) if the groups are really unbalanced:
-variable:

 .. code-block:: bash

    # schedule 10 transfers in parallel
-   eos space config default space.groupbalancer.ntx=10
+   eos space config default space.groupbalancer.ntx=1000

 Configure the groupbalancer engine: